pflarue/ardop/docs/Host Interface Commands.md

 Source code comment says "allows ARQ mode to operate like FEC when not connected" SoundInput.c:1425

+Enables/disables monitoring of FEC or ARQ Data Frames, ID frames, or Connect request in disconnected ARQ state.

+Does this make that data avaliable to a host application?
+I think funcationality confusion around this is why RX0 was implemented.

 - Mode: ANY
 - Arguments: None, `TRUE`or `FALSE`